 WHY THIS WILL SAVE YOU MONEY

-Being able to organize your pantry and use what you have will save you money on your groceries.
+Organizing your pantry and using what you have will save you money on your groceries.
 You may come up with a week’s worth of meals, decreasing your grocery bill immediately.

-To really maximize your savings only buy the filler items on sale.
+To maximize your savings, only buy the filler items on sale.

 Use a coupon matchup list to see what’s on sale and how to get the best price for the week.
 Don’t forget to use free grocery apps to save even more.

 Choose the different store if you choose to shop at one store because it’s your favorite, but the other store down the street has a better deal.

 I now only keep three of each item for the kids in the pantry.
 Each Sunday, when I am meal planning, I’ll prep the snacks and add more.